aaikedw/fada-import-specs/FADA-import-specs.md

 _Note: either one of the two import mechanisms will be applicable for a specific group.
 Excel template import is the default option for our own editors, while DwC-A import is directed towards external datasets, in particular those managed in WoRMS._

 ## General user interface
-- The FADA import tool is by definition a backend tool and requires password protection -- The impact of implementing a multi-user system (access for taxonomic editors) vs. single or fixed user/password (database managers only) option needs to be discussed and reviewed.
+- The FADA import tool is by definition a backend tool and requires password protection.
+ -- The impact of implementing a multi-user system (access for taxonomic editors) vs. single or fixed user/password (database managers only) option needs to be discussed and reviewed.
 The first option would require user management through the interface.
-(Linked to the user table currently used for the Ruby web-interface?)
+(Linked to the user table currently used for the Ruby web-interface?).
-- The user interface should distinguish between the two types of resources: Excel imports and DwC imports (different tab)
+- The user interface should distinguish between the two types of resources: Excel imports and DwC imports (different tab).
-- The application will allow the management of data sources (Excel files and DwC-A-files)
+- The application will allow the management of data sources (Excel files and DwC-A-files).
-- The import process will be independently trigger-able for each data source
+- The import process will be independently triggerable for each resource and associated data source .
-- For each data source a log will be kept
+- For each resource and associated data source a processing log will be kept, reporting at least the number of lines processed, the number of errors, status information on the processing step indicating successful completion or an error message in case of failure.
 - The different import tasks have to be performed sequentially, but are actually independent tasks.
-The operator can stop between any of these step and resume processing at a later stage
+The operator can stop between any of these step and resume processing at a later stage.
-- During the import phase, the user will be presented with a progress bar to indicate which steps have been completed and which tasks are left
+- During the import phase, the user will be presented with a progress bar to indicate which steps have been completed and which tasks are left.
 _Note: General workflow: could use the same setup as for the DPIT with staging and production database.
 If so preferably using same staging db._
 _Note: Use of ExtJS version to be considered/discussed.
 Version DPIT tool vs. envisaged version?_
+_See the UI-screenshots folder file 4 (and onwards) for UI-mockups_

 ## Current workflow: Excel template processing
 ### Processing steps
 The workflow described here reflects the current FADA import procedure for reading of Excel files.
-The information in these files is processed through independent Groovy (1-3; 5)/Ruby (4) apps, which represent different processing steps as mentioned below.
+The information in these files is processed through independent Groovy (1-3; 5) and Ruby (4) apps, which represent different processing steps as mentioned below.
 At present, an operator is required to check the process at each of these steps.
-The aim of the web-application will be to integrate these steps and add functionalities to speed up the overall processing.
+The aim of the web-application will be to integrate these steps and add functionalities to speed up the overall processing. **Check/Discuss** Interface wise, joining the analysis steps 1 to 3 would be the preferred option, but as the processing logic of the individual steps will be kept, these are presented separately.

 1) Data upload (including line by line checking),
 2) Input file validation (including checking of relations),